Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory: Numerical Solutions

 With this new $\phi'_h$, we can then express the equations of motion in terms of a tortoise coordinate of the form,

 as this allows us to investigate the full range of the solution by looking at the open interval $x=(0,1)$.
 The interval for $x$ cannot be closed as this leads to issues near the horizon and at infinity due to the numerical integration technique.
 We found that we can consistently solve the equation of motion on the interval $x=[0.01,0.999]$, which gives a numerical range of $r=[1.01,1000]r_h$.
-Whilst this is not the full range, most of the interesting effects are displayed within $\sim10r_h$ of the singularity.
+While this is not the full range, most of the interesting effects are displayed within $\sim10r_h$ of the singularity.

-In order for the shooting method to produce a solution we first implemented \textit{NDSolve} using an approximation to the initial gradient and values of the functions.
+In order for the shooting method to produce a solution, we first implemented \textit{NDSolve} using an approximation to the initial gradient and values of the functions.
 The data was then extracted and used in the shooting method implementation.
 We repeated this process for each set of parameters we took within the parameter space.
+There are numerical errors associated with the shooting method employed here.
+To examine these errors, we plotted the differential equations derived above and looked at regions where these equations were not satisfied by the solutions found, see Appendix \ref{AppC}.
+The example in the appendix shows that the residuals errors of these differential equations were around 0.2\%, hence the numerical results in this paper can be trusted to a high degree of accuracy.

-The parameters we chose to use were $(\alpha, \beta,Q,r_h)$ as they characterised the solution's non-minimal coupling strength, charge and the Schwarzschild radius which corresponds to the mass.
-Hence we investigate variations of each of the parameters with the other values held fixed in order to extract some qualitative information about the solution.
+The parameters we chose to use were $(\alpha, \beta,Q)$ as they characterised the solution's non-minimal coupling strength and electric charge.
+Hence, we investigate the variations of each of the parameters with the other values held fixed in order to extract some qualitative information about the solution.